 (v) the identity of all persons present.

-(B) If the deposition is recorded nonstenographically, the officer must repeat the items in subsection (b)(5)(A)(i) through (iii) at the beginning of each unit of the recording medium.
+(B) Conducting the deposition; avoiding distortion.
+If the deposition is recorded nonstenographically, the officer must repeat the items in subsection (b)(5)(A)(i) through (iii) at the beginning of each unit of the recording medium.
 The deponent's and attorneys' appearance or demeanor must not be distorted through recording techniques.

-(C) At the end of a deposition, the officer must state on the record that the deposition is complete and must set out any stipulations made by the attorneys about custody of the transcript or recording and of the exhibits, or about any other pertinent matters.
+(C) After the deposition.
+At the end of a deposition, the officer must state on the record that the deposition is complete and must set out any stipulations made by the attorneys about custody of the transcript or recording and of the exhibits, or about any other pertinent matters.

-(6) In its notice or subpoena, a party may name as the deponent a public or private corporation, a partnership, an association, a governmental agency or other entity and must describe with reasonable particularity the matters for examination.
+(6) Notice or subpoena directed to an organization.
+In its notice or subpoena, a party may name as the deponent a public or private corporation, a partnership, an association, a governmental agency or other entity and must describe with reasonable particularity the matters for examination.
 The named organization must then designate one or more officers, directors or managing agents, or designate other persons who consent to testify on its behalf; and it may set out the matters on which the person designated will testify.
 A subpoena must advise a nonparty organization of its duty to make this designation.
 The persons designated must testify about information known or reasonably available to the organization.
 This subsection does not preclude a deposition by any other procedure allowed by the rules of civil procedure.

-(c) (1) The examination and cross-examination of a deponent proceed as they would at trial under the provisions of K.S.A.
+(c) Examination and cross-examination; record of the examination; objections; written questions.
+(1) Examination and cross-examination.
+The examination and cross-examination of a deponent proceed as they would at trial under the provisions of K.S.A.
 60-243, and amendments thereto.
 After putting the deponent under oath or affirmation, the officer must record the testimony by the method designated under subsection (b)(3)(A).
 The testimony must be recorded by the officer personally or by a person acting in the presence and under the direction of the officer.
 If requested by one of the parties, the testimony must be transcribed.
 The court may order the cost of transcription paid by one or some of, or apportioned among, the parties.

-(2) An objection at the time of the examination, whether to evidence, to a party's conduct, to the officer's qualifications, to the manner of taking the deposition or to any other aspect of the deposition, must be noted on the record, but the examination still proceeds; the testimony is taken subject to any objection.
+(2) Objections.
+An objection at the time of the examination, whether to evidence, to a party's conduct, to the officer's qualifications, to the manner of taking the deposition or to any other aspect of the deposition, must be noted on the record, but the examination still proceeds; the testimony is taken subject to any objection.
 An objection must be stated concisely in a nonargumentative and nonsuggestive manner.
 A person may instruct a deponent not to answer only when necessary to preserve a privilege, to enforce a limitation ordered by the court or to present a motion under subsection (d)(3).

-(3) Instead of participating in the oral examination, a party may serve written questions in a sealed envelope on the party noticing the deposition, who must deliver them to the officer.
+(3) Participating through written questions.
+Instead of participating in the oral examination, a party may serve written questions in a sealed envelope on the party noticing the deposition, who must deliver them to the officer.
 The officer must ask the deponent those questions and record the answers verbatim.

-(d) (1) At any time during a deposition, the deponent or a party may move to terminate or limit it on the ground that it is being conducted in bad faith or in a manner that unreasonably annoys, embarrasses or oppresses the deponent or party.
+(d) Motion to terminate or limit.
+(1) Grounds.
+At any time during a deposition, the deponent or a party may move to terminate or limit it on the ground that it is being conducted in bad faith or in a manner that unreasonably annoys, embarrasses or oppresses the deponent or party.
 The motion may be filed in the court where the action is pending or where the deposition is being taken.
 If the objecting deponent or party so demands, the deposition must be suspended for the time necessary to obtain an order.